 GoPro vs DSLR vs Mirrorless: Photos

 GoPro cameras are built for versatility and designed for videographers on the go.
 They’re ready for action and as such can record fast-moving subjects and sequences just about anywhere you take them – even underwater.

-A DSLR, on the other hand, is bigger and less versatile.
-Recording video with a DSLR is more of a process, from stabilising the camera to its controls (the Hero5 offers voice-activated controls).
+A DSLR or mirrorless camera, on the other hand, is bigger and less versatile.
+Recording video with an interchangeable lens camera is more of a process, from stabilising the camera to its controls (GoPro cameras going back to the GoPro Hero6 Black and Hero5 Black all offer voice-activated controls).

-This, of course, is because a DSLR is designed to shoot still images, and if you are wanting to shoot still images of your action sequences a DSLR has the clear advantage here.
+This, of course, is because DSLRs and mirrorless cameras are designed to shoot still images, and if you are wanting to shoot still images of your action sequences an interchangeable lens camera has the clear advantage here.

 From the GoPro Hero7 Black onwards, GoPro added a new intelligent SuperPhoto mode for stills that enables the camera to read the scene and apply enhancements to exposure, colour and contrast to get the best quality picture from the GoPro as possible.
 Essentially HDR.

 What’s more, the GoPro Hero9 Black provides 20-megapixel stills, as well as the option to shoot in both Raw and JPEG.